 Increased Cholinergic Activity

-In small studies of predisposed people, this heightened reaction to acetylcholine may activate the fight-or-flight response, raise stress hormones, and cause mood disturbances [R].
+In small studies of predisposed people, this heightened reaction to acetylcholine was hypothesized to activate the fight-or-flight response, raise stress hormones, and cause mood disturbances .

-High acetylcholine can cause hives, as immune cells produce histamine in response to it.
-People with hives seem to have higher acetylcholine in the skin, but their cells are less sensitive to it.
+According to one unverified hypothesis, people with hives seem to have higher acetylcholine in the skin, but their cells are less sensitive to it.
 This causes issues with sweating and histamine release.
 Drugs that block acetylcholine are being investigated for preventing outbreaks, but their effectiveness is still uncertain [30, 31].

 Drugs Used to Increase Cholinergic Activity

 Side effects of cholinesterase inhibitors include :

 - Vomiting and nausea